 Best time to go: From January to May and November to December

-Pagudpud, a coastal town in the Ilocos region and a popular holiday destination in North Luzon, is famous for its windmills and lighthouses.
+Pagudpud, a coastal town in the Ilocos region and a popular holiday destination in North Luzon, is famous for its windmills, lighthouses, and other tourist spots.
 But it’s also a popular destination for travelers because of Saud Beach.

 Known for its calm waters and stunning sunset views, this idyllic beach has 2 kilometers of powdery white sand.
 Take photos as you wade around its waters with the scenic view of Pagudpud as the backdrop!